arpitaverma20/AstraAI/README.md

-#AstraAI Offline Voice Assistant
+# AstraAI Offline Voice Assistant

-This project is an offline voice assistant powered by Python and a local GGUF model.
+This project is an **offline voice assistant** powered by Python and a **local GGUF model**.
 It can recognize voice commands, answer general questions, search Wikipedia, open websites, play YouTube music, and respond through text-to-speech.

-💡 #Features:
+💡**Features:**

 🗨️ Voice-based interaction using speech-to-text and text-to-speech 🌐 Wikipedia search with summarized answers